climateconnect/climateconnect/README.md

     - For the [Django `SECRET_KEY`](https://docs.djangoproject.com/en/3.1/ref/settings/#std:setting-SECRET_KEY), run `openssl rand -base64 32` to create a 32 char random secret.
 1. Run `python manage.py migrate` to run Django migrations.
     - Note: This command is used for when you first start, or whenever you are adding or updating database models.
-1. Create supersuer using `python manage.py createsuperuser`
+1. Create a superuser using `python manage.py createsuperuser`
     - You can then access your admin panel via <API_URL>/admin/

 #### Continual Development